Deeptikandel/Deeptikandel/README.md

 # Hi there!!
 I am Deepti Kandel. 👋
 ### An ambitious problem solver who would like to join the team of like minded developers.
-### Has experience of creating both logical and complex web problems.
-### I am thourough and precise in everything i do and have a keen interest in technology and applications, plus user experience.
+Has experience of creating both logical and complex web problems.I am thorough and precise in everything i do and have a keen interest in technology and applications, plus user experience.

 **SOme fun facts about me:**